LuisMartinezLuna/R-Modules/README.md

 Once you complete a module, commit and push your changes to your own repo and give me access.
 I'll check your answers and I will release the answers I came up with myself.

 Good luck!

-This is a line from RStudio

-This is a test for GitHub Credentials